awsdocs/aws-private-ca-user-guide/doc_source/PcaCaTagging.md

 1. Sign in to your AWS account and open the ACM Private CA console at [https://console\.aws\.amazon\.com/acm\-pca/home](https://console.aws.amazon.com/acm-pca/home)\.

-1. On the **Private certificate authories page**, choose your private CA from the list\.
+1. On the **Private certificate authorities page**, choose your private CA from the list\.

 1. In the details area below the list, choose the **Tags** tab\.
 A list of existing tags is displayed\.